Overview

 Cleveland Clinic provides equal opportunity across all employment practices, including recruitment, selection, training, promotion, transfer and compensation, without regard to age, gender, race, national origin, religion, creed, color, citizenship status, physical or mental disability, pregnancy, sexual orientation, gender identity or expression, marital status, genetic information, ethnicity, ancestry, veteran status or any other characteristic protected by federal, state or local law (“protected categories”).
 In addition, we administer all personnel actions without regard to disability and provide reasonable accommodations for otherwise qualified disabled individuals.

 We designed our compensation system to attract and retain top talent while maintaining internal equity.
 To this end, we conduct an internal review process for any salary offer that has the capacity to disrupt this equity.
 We offer an integrated, competitive and comprehensive benefits package that applies to all part-time and full-time caregivers scheduled to work at least 40 hours per two-week pay period, with the exception of short-term disability and long-term disability benefits that are only available to full-time caregivers.
 To assist with long-term financial planning and retirement, Cleveland Clinic offers a pension plan and tax-deferred retirement plan.
-We automatically enroll all caregivers, with the exception of students, residents/fellows and research associates, in a noncontributory pension plan for which Cleveland Clinic’s contribution is a percentage of caregiver compensation based on years of service.
-Full-time, part-time and PRN caregivers can take part in the 403(b) investment fund, and the rate of caregiver participation in our retirement savings plans was 93% in 2021.
-Cleveland Clinic matches caregiver investments in this fund at a rate of 50% for up to 6% of employee contributions.
+We automatically enroll all caregivers, except for students, residents/fellows and research associates, in a noncontributory pension plan for which Cleveland Clinic’s contribution is a percentage of caregiver compensation based on years of service.
+Full-time, part-time and PRN caregivers can take part in the 403(b) investment fund, with Cleveland Clinic matching caregiver investments at a rate of 50% for up to 6% of employee contributions.

 Our policies prohibit off-the-clock work for non-exempt caregivers, as well as supervisory behavior that permits, encourages or requires off-the-clock work.
 We designed our timekeeping systems and policies to comply with applicable federal and state regulations regarding pay, including accurate calculation of overtime compensation.
 Human Resources policies address appropriate use of independent contractors, student interns and hospital volunteers.
 We adhere to state regulations regarding working hours, duties and breaks for caregivers who are minors.
 Prior to commencing employment, every minor under the age of 18 must possess a valid Age and Schooling Certificate (work permit) unless otherwise exempted as stated in Chapter 4109 of the Ohio Revised Code.